 Satellite Office Bayfield Location 49 W Mill St Bayfield, CO 81122 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 Although it’s often associated with older patients, glaucoma affects more than 3 million Americans of all ages, ethnic backgrounds, and lifestyles.
-Our fellowship-trained glaucoma specialist, Dr. Joshua Zastrocky diagnoses and treats glaucoma patients from Colorado, New Mexico, Utah, and Arizona at Four Corners Eye Clinic.
+Our fellowship-trained glaucoma specialist, Dr. Joshua Zastrocky diagnoses and treats glaucoma patients from Colorado, New Mexico, Utah, and Arizona at the award-winning Four Corners Eye Clinic.

 “Glaucoma” is a general term that is used to refer to a group of eye diseases in which the eye’s optic nerve is damaged.
 This results in a characteristic pattern of vision loss.
 Elevated pressure in the eye is a primary risk factor for glaucoma, but up to one-third of people with glaucoma have no history of elevated eye pressure.
 The anterior chamber of the eye is filled with fluid that continually flows in and out through the open angle where the cornea and iris meet.
 Normally, your eyes self-regulate the amount of pressure inside through this drainage.